shantoroy/shantoroy.github.io/_posts/2023-03-18-how-to-configure-raspberry-pi-as-open-flow-switch.md

 toc_icon: "heart"
 ---

+Buying an open flow switch can cost you a few hundred dollars.
+However, we can build a low-cost open flow switch from the scratch.

+To build a low-cost open flow switch, we will need a Raspberry Pi and a

 There are many tutorials that discuss how to configure a Raspberry Pi as an Open Flow Switch.
 However, following the same steps can make you face many issues, which I have faced earlier while working on a project.